top of page

 Year Two Prerequisites and Course Structure

 The Year Two Course at London Watchmaking School is designed for individuals with a strong practical and theoretical understanding of hand-wound mechanical watches.
 It covers more advanced topics, including automatic and chronograph movements.
-If you haven't attended the Year One Course, a bench test and written exam will be required to assess your skills.
+If you haven't attended the Year One Course, a bench test will be required to assess your skills.

 The first-year watchmaking course focusses on the basics of hand wound mechanical watch movements with various gear train layouts, and the different processes of adjustments and regulation.